One source of misunderstandings & how to avoid them

 Had I just answered the question she asked (if I use the white towels for the bathroom), the conversation would have ended sooner and with no frustration on either part.

 Far too often, when asked a question, we jump ahead to where we think the person is going.
-We then attempt to answer that question in an attempt to hurry the conversation along to it’s inevitable end.
+We then attempt to answer that question in an attempt to hurry the conversation along to its inevitable end.

 When we do this, however, we are circumventing the process and causing misunderstandings.
 We’re also being disrespectful to the person who asked the question.
 In effect, we’re saying, “I know what you really want to ask, so I’m going to answer that instead.”
-When we act on that assumption we are disrespecting our friends and loved ones.
+When we act on that assumption, we are disrespecting our friends and loved ones.
 When we take time to really listen to what’s being asked, we show respect to that person.

 Answer the question that’s being asked.
 Instead of assuming the person is trying to get at something else, respect the person enough to assume he/she knows her own mind and will ask the question they want answered.
-When you do this you can avoid the pitfalls of misunderstandings.
+When you do this, you can avoid the pitfalls of misunderstandings.
 This little trick works in all of our relationships – at home, work, and with friends!

 This simple change in our communication can positively impact all of our relationships.